 $3190 per person.

 Two spots at $3090 (single room for two nights)

 Single occupancy lodging in London Heathrow (first night), Wells, Marlborough, and Boscastle.

 Ground transport from Hatton Cross (London Heathrow airport) through to Cornwall, and single train ticket back to London (Paddington).

 Your esteemed guide (me).

 Air fare, lunches, dinners, second London hotel (if you plan to stay on).

 Please note: this tour requires agile walking and steep climbs.
 Do not book unless you have a high level of fitness and are able to walk at a brisk pace.

 This tour is strictly reserved for 6 people.
 Places go quickly, very quickly, on a first-come basis.

-2. I will notify you.
-You then have seven working days to read and sign the Terms of Agreement, and mail-in a personal check for $500.
+2 If you like what you see, you have seven working days to mail-in a personal check for $500.
 This non-refundable deposit guarantees your place.
-The remaining balance will be due three months prior to the tour date.
+The remaining balance will be due in two installments prior to the tour.